Introduction: The Quality Gap Nobody Talks About

 On Netflix, Amazon, and Disney+ web players, you’re usually getting AAC stereo, no matter the visual quality.

-With StreamFab, if your plan and the title offer it, you can download rich EAC3 5.1 or Atmos 5.1—resulting in a true home-theater-like experience.
+With StreamFab, if your plan and the title offer it, you can save rich EAC3 5.1 or Atmos 5.1 audio tracks as a local copy—resulting in a true home-theater-like experience.

 • “The first time I switched from stereo to 5.1 with StreamFab downloads, it was like hearing the film with new ears.”